 The utilities are available under the GPLv2 license, and are extendable using the supplied library.

 For more information, see the MySQL Utilities manual:

-As of MySQL Workbench 6.0.0, the MySQL Utilities are not installed by default, and instead require a separate download.
-Attempting to start the MySQL Utilities when they are not installed will prompt for a download and installation.
-See the MySQL Utilities manual for more information.
+MySQL Utilities development is managed elsewhere, and require a separate download.
+Attempting to start the MySQL Utilities when they are not installed will prompt for a download and their installation.
+See the MySQL Utilities manual for additional information.